Danc2050/TheBugTracker/README.md

 # AutoBugTracker (Server Side)
 > Updated: 7/25/2020

 > NOTE: AutoBugTracker currently exists as two separate and distinct repositories.
 One, for the [client side](https://github.com/Danc2050/AutoBugLocal) and the other for the [server side](https://github.com/Danc2050/TheBugTracker).
-You're currently on the server side :smirk:.
+You're currently on the server side :smirk: :sunny: :ocean:.

 ## Contents
 * [Description](#description)